KeithG33/ChessBot-Battleground/README.md

 ## 📂 Dataset

 Currently the dataset contains approximately **700 million positions** in **PGN format**.
-The repo provides a pytorch dataset to load the data and it is mainly taken from the following sources
+The repo provides a pytorch dataset to load the data and it is mainly taken from the following sources:

-Highlights include:

 - Lumbra's Database (filtered 2600+)
 - Lichess Puzzle Database
-- Computer chess - TCEC Database, CCRL, Stockfish vs. AlphaZero, Kasparov vs Deep Blue
+- Computer Chess - TCEC Database, CCRL, Stockfish vs. AlphaZero, Kasparov vs Deep Blue
-- Includes Chess960/FR/freestyle
+- Includes chess960/FR/freestyle
-- Stockfish Generated Data - position evaluation and selfplay from position
+- Stockfish Data - position evaluation, puzzle solutions, best move sequences

 With a goal of reaching **1 billion positions**, the dataset is ideal for large-scale training.

-*download link coming here*
+*See the latest Release for the dataset .zip file*

 ## 🧠 Training